 Various conditions predispose an individual to developing a GCT.
-These conditions with potential hypotheses and evidence rationalizing this probable relationship can be summarized as follows:
+These conditions can be summarized as follows:

 - Difficulty in walking

-- Heaviness in scrotum, lower abdomen and perianal region
+- Heaviness in the scrotum, lower abdomen, and perianal region

 - Acute pain

-About 10% patients present symptoms of metastasis with chronic long-standing; often ignored scrotal swelling.
-These signs must caution the medical personnel to look for the primary etiology whenever relevant.
+About 10% of patients present symptoms of metastasis with chronic long-standing and often ignored scrotal swelling.
 Despite the name, germ cell tumors occur both within and outside the testis.
-They can be summarized as follows:
+Symptoms include the following:

 |Painless neck swelling||Supraclavicular lymph node metastasis|